 Once your pastry is rested, you can proceed to the fun part of the enterprise.

-Press the tops down gently, make a steam hole, and bake in the oven for about 20 minutes or until the pies are golden.
+Press the tops down gently, make a steam hole if you've covered your filling completely, and bake in the oven for about 20 minutes or until the pies are golden.

 Cool in the tin, before dusting with fine icing sugar.

 Serve with tea or mulled wine.
 Also goes well with sherry - especially when Santa calls.

 Not sure what to serve with your mince pies?